Topic Guide

 Crystallized intelligence

-This form of intelligence encompasses accumulated knowledge and skills, such as knowing how to drive a car, operate a cell phone, or run a business.
-It develops as individuals grow up and navigate the world, requiring less fundamental brain change than fluid intelligence.
+Distinct from fluid intelligence, this refers to accumulated knowledge and learned skills, such as knowing how to drive a car or operate a business.
+It develops as we grow and leads to less demand for fundamental brain structural changes.

 What Experts Say About Fluid intelligence

-- 1.The primary purpose of dreaming is to defend the visual territory of the brain from being taken over by other senses like hearing and touch.
+- 1.The primary purpose of dreaming is to defend the brain's visual cortex from being taken over by other senses, as demonstrated by Harvard research where sighted individuals showed sensory takeover after 60 minutes of blindfolding.

-- 3.Human fluid intelligence, the capacity to learn anything, peaks at approximately age two.
+- 3.Fluid intelligence, the brain's initial capacity to learn anything, peaks at approximately two years of age.